Jadarma/advent-of-code-kotlin/README.md

   Lower this value to increase the challenge or increase it to adjust for your hardware *(the latter shouldn't be necessary)*.
   Default is fifteen seconds.
+- *executionMode* - Choose the default execution mode for the entire project (run only examples, only user input, or all of them).
+  If set to `ExamplesOnly`, does not run against the true puzzle input even if present.
+  Useful when running the project with encrypted inputs (e.g. running a clone of someone else's solution repo).
+  If set to `SkipExamples`, will only test against user input.
+  Can be overridden for individual parts, see *Execution Configuration for Parts* for more details.
+  Default is all.

 </details>